therealhackmeehan/ubacktest_docs/src/content/docs/Creating/creatingSignals.md

 #### 2. Looping

 While vectorization is preferred for efficiency, you can loop through the DataFrame if necessary.
-However, looping can be slower and should be used sparingly.
+Sometimes looping is easiest if you'd like to assign signals based on conditional statements.

 **Example**: A signal that assigns `1` if the previous day's close was greater than today's close: